-BELIEVING, LEARNING AND SHARING TOGETHER: The December and Online Safety Newsletters are now available in the Newsletter section.
+BELIEVING, LEARNING AND SHARING TOGETHER: The April Newsletter is now available to view in the News and Events - Newsletter section.
+We have 2 places available in EYFS - if you are interested in this please contact the school office.
+Please can I remind parents that holiday leave in term time is not authorised.
 The approved holiday list for 2023-24 is now available to view in the parent - term dates section of the website.Log inHome Page

 We are committed to safeguarding the privacy of our website visitors and service users.

 This policy applies where we are acting as a data controller with respect to the personal data of our website visitors and service users; in other words, where we determine the purposes and means of the processing of that personal data.

 Our website incorporates privacy controls which affect how we will process your personal data.

 In this policy, "we", "us" and "our" refers to our above school name only.

 the general categories of personal data that we may process;